 In the space environment, microgravity exposure leads to the loss of skeletal mass, strength, and aerobic capacity.

-Some studies revealed that 6 months of spaceflight lead to 24% volume losses for the calf and quadriceps muscle groups (Hackney et al. 2015).
+One study revealed that 6 months of spaceflight lead to 24% volume losses for the calf and quadriceps muscle groups.

 How Does Body Weight Affect Strength?